zexihuang/raft-blockchain/README.md

 ## Introduction

-This is a Python implementation of the [RAFT distributed consensus protocal](https://raft.github.io/) with a fault-tolerant distributed banking application based on the blockchain.
+This is a Python implementation of the [RAFT distributed consensus protocol](https://raft.github.io/) with a fault-tolerant distributed banking application based on the blockchain.

 ### Distributed Banking

 To ensure safety and high availability, the bank has a set of servers with replicated lists of transactions made by clients.
 When a client makes a transaction request, it will be sent to one of the servers to validate.
-If the transaction is valid, the server will distribute the transaction to other servers until a consensus is reached, i.e., the transaction is stored in all servers.
+If the transaction is valid, the server will distribute the transaction to other servers until a consensus is reached, i.e., the transaction is stored in the majority of servers.
 Then, the server will notify the client of the transaction result.

 ### Blockchain